docker-archive/classicswarm/scheduler/filter/README.md

 87c4376856a8        nginx:latest        "nginx"             Less than a second ago   running             192.168.0.42:80->80/tcp         node-1      front
 ```

-Using `-e affinity:container=front` will schedule a container next to the container `front`.
+Using `-e affinity:container==front` will schedule a container next to the container `front`.
-You can also use IDs instead of name: `-e affinity:container=87c4376856a8`
+You can also use IDs instead of name: `-e affinity:container==87c4376856a8`

 ```
-$ docker run -d --name logger -e affinity:container=front logger 87c4376856a8
+$ docker run -d --name logger -e affinity:container==front logger 87c4376856a8

 $ docker ps